 - 3.3.14 The 2001 Census (there is no more recent information) shows that, of South Derbyshire's 41,500 working residents, just 16,500 (40%) work in the District and 25,000 (60%) commute out to jobs elsewhere.
 Only 12,500 residents of other areas commute into the District.
 On balance, South Derbyshire is a net exporter of labour; its resident workers exceed the jobs located in the District by 12,500. - 3.3.15 In 2015 there were 3,545 businesses located within the District, of which around 90% employ 9 people or less.
 Only 15 companies employ in excess of 250 people.
-Business start up's in the District each year currently stands at around 480 per annum. - 3.3.16 Six shops were recorded as vacant in Swadlincote Primary Frontage during the twice yearly town centre survey in September 2018.
-The vacancy rate for the town is 4.7% by number of shops, or 2.7% if measured as a proportion of floor space. - 3.3.17 Away from Swadlincote there has been some loss of local retail facilities including public houses.
+Business births in the District each year currently stands at around 480 per annum. - 3.3.16 Fifteen shops were recorded as vacant in Swadlincote Town Centre during the twice yearly town centre survey in February 2017.
+The vacancy rate for the town is 10% by number of shops, or 7.7% if measured as a proportion of floor space.
+Park. - 3.3.17 Away from Swadlincote there has been some loss of local retail facilities including public houses.
 In contrast recent years have seen an increase in the number of small retail outlets serving smaller communities such as Hilton and some parts of the Swadlincote urban areas.
 Small retail facilities provide important facilities which meet top up needs locally.
-The LP1 includes commitments to provide new local centres on allocated strategic housing sites at Highfields Farm, New House Farm, Boulton Moor, Chellaston Fields, Wragley Way and Drakelow.
+The LP1 includes commitments to provide new local centres on allocated strategic housing sites at Highfields Farm, New House Farm, Boulton Moor, Chellaston Fields, Wragley Way and Drakelow. - 3.3.18 Significant new infrastructure provision (including green infrastructure such as open spaces) or enhancements to existing infrastructure will need to be delivered in the period to 2011- 2028 to support an increase in the number of homes in the District of around a third.